 Strengthening Login Security With Two Factor Authentication

-Two-factor authentication (2FA) is also known as 2-step verification.
-In general, 2FA means that you are provided with a one-time use code that needs to be entered if you are logging into an online account from an unfamiliar device.
+Two-factor authentication (2FA) is also known as 2-step verification (2SV).
+In general, 2FA means that after entering your username and password (the first factor), you are provided with a one-time use code that needs to be entered if you are logging into an online account from an unfamiliar device — or if too much time has passed since you last logged in.

-If an application offers a two-factor authentication option, consider taking advantage of it.
-Examples of popular cloud applications that offer 2FA are Google Workspace, Office 365, Salesforce, LinkedIn, and Amazon.
+Consider using the two-factor authentication option of any of your online apps.
+Examples of popular cloud applications that offer 2FA are Google Workspace, Microsoft 365, Salesforce, LinkedIn, and Amazon.

-Even though it may seem logical that having 2FA on an account reduces the importance of a strong password, it’s still a best practice and a good habit to use strong passwords on all online accounts—regardless of whether they have the additional protection of 2FA.
+Even though it may seem logical that having 2FA on an account reduces the importance of using strong passwords, it’s still a best practice and a good habit to use strong passwords on all online accounts — regardless of whether they have the additional protection of 2FA.

 1. Email Two Factor Authentication

-Email is the most convenient form of 2FA since emails can be accessed from a variety of devices.
+Email is the most convenient form of 2FA since emails can be accessed from various devices.

-While much stronger than a password alone, email 2FA can be exploited by a phishing attack, as demonstrated in this video.
+While much stronger than a password, email 2FA can be exploited by a phishing attack, as demonstrated in this video.

 2. Text Two Factor Authentication